- 1 Loaf

 Gently spread the cocoa butter paste over the dough.

 Tightly roll dough up, tucking in the ends and placing seam side down, with the edges of the dough sealed.
-Lightly score in 8 places to create 9 rolls that are all about the same size.

 Using a sharp knife, cut the dough in half lengthwise.
 Turn each half, cut-side up, and leave parallel to each other.